JancKode/take-home-assessment/README.md

 - `/packages`: Utility, validations container

 ## Deployment
-**Deploying on Vercel:**
+**Deploying on Netlify:**

-1. **Set Up Your Vercel Account**: If you haven't already, create an account at [Vercel.com](https://vercel.com).
+1. **Set Up Your Netlify Account**: If you haven't already, create an account.

-2. **Connect Your GitHub Repository to Vercel**: From the Vercel dashboard, import your project from GitHub by selecting "New Project", then your repository.
+2. **Connect Your GitHub Repository to Netlify**: From the Netlify dashboard, import your project from GitHub by selecting "New Project", then your repository.

-3. **Configure Environment Variables**: In your Vercel project settings, configure all the environment variables you have in your `.env.local` file under Settings > Environment Variables.
+3. **Configure Environment Variables**: In your Netlify project settings, configure all the environment variables you have in your `.env.local` file under Settings > Environment Variables.